alamine53/myhugowebsite/content/_index.md

 I develop AI models for improving performance at the Dallas Mavericks.
 Prior to joining the Mavs, I worked at the International Monetary Fund, where I built crisis prediction models for risk management and contingency planning.

 I have a BA in Economics from the American University of Beirut and a MA in Applied Economics from Georgetown University.
-Previously, I was a member of Lebanon's National Team that won 5th in [FIBA Asia 2010](https://basketball.asia-basket.com/player/Ramzy-Al-Amine/Lebanon/Lebanese-U18-National-Team/204964) .
+Before entering college, I was a member of Lebanon's National Team that won 5th in [FIBA Asia 2010](https://basketball.asia-basket.com/player/Ramzy-Al-Amine/Lebanon/Lebanese-U18-National-Team/204964) .

-I am also the creator of [HelpLebanon.carrd.co](https://helplebanon.carrd.co), a website that saw 2.6 Million visitors in the wake of the 2020 Beirut explosion.
-(More on this below)
+I am also the creator of *[HelpLebanon.carrd.co](https://helplebanon.carrd.co)*, a website that saw 2.6 Million visitors in the wake of the 2020 Beirut explosion.
+More on this below.

 ## Publications